pulumi/docs/content/docs/guides/crossguard/awsguard.md

 ## Overview

-AWSGuard codifies best practices for AWS.
-This is a configurable library that you can use to enforce these best practices for your own Pulumi stacks or organization.
+[AWSGuard](https://github.com/pulumi/pulumi-policy-aws) codifies best practices for AWS.
+It is an [open source](https://github.com/pulumi/pulumi-policy-aws) library that you can configure and use to enforce these best practices for your own Pulumi stacks or organization.

-For more information on Pulumi's Policy as Code solution, visit our [docs](https://www.pulumi.com/docs/get-started/policy-as-code/).
+For more information on Pulumi's Policy as Code solution, visit our [docs]({{< relref "/docs/get-started/policy-as-code" >}}).

 ## Trying AWSGuard